OrcanosALM/SVN_Integration/README.md

 apiUrl - your web service URL.
 - Format for old Orcanos cloud is https://cloud.orcanos.com/[ACCOUNT_NAME]/qpackserv/qpackserv.asmx/QW_Add_Source_File
-- Format for new Orcanos cloud is https://cloud.orcanos.com/[ACCOUNT_NAME]/qpackserv/qpackserv.asmx/QW_Add_Source_File
+- Format for new Orcanos cloud is https://alm.orcanos.com/[ACCOUNT_NAME]/qpackserv/qpackserv.asmx/QW_Add_Source_File
 - Local Installation - http://[YOUR_SERVER]/qpack/qpackserv/qpackserv.asmx/QW_Add_Source_File

-logFile - path for local log file
+logFile - path for local log file (path must exist)

 ###Commit Changes
-On commit, you need to put the defect ID as follows: "This is a test comment for {Defect-1067} Fix" QPack web service will
+On commit, you need to put the defect ID as follows: "This is a test comment for {Defect-1067} Fix"

+QPack web service will parse the comment and add the link to the source file in QPack databsae, where defect key becomes hyperlink

 ###Orcanos Settings
 In QPack, you need to setup SVN user with QPack user, and SVN path with QPack project and version